maclong9/harvard-compsci/Introduction/05-Data-Structures/README.md

 A stack and a queue can be defined almost identically interms of data structure, even if the logic is different the data is the same.

+Adding to an array that hasn't had enough space allocated to it means you have to move the data to a new memory location that can fit the array.
+This can be slow due to iterating over the array when copying it over into the new location.
+You can see this example in [list.c](./list.c).
+In this example the lines of code that look like `list[0..2] = 1..3` will put the values as 0-3, 4-7 and 8-11.
+The full example shows allocating extra memory and then moving a smaller array into the largest space and appending one item.